SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on February 12:
+Certainly!
+Here are some events in the USA that occur on February 12:

-- **1809**: Birth of Abraham Lincoln - The 16th President of the United States, Abraham Lincoln, was born in Hardin County, Kentucky.
-He is renowned for leading the nation through the Civil War and his efforts to abolish slavery.

-- **1909**: The National Association for the Advancement of Colored People (NAACP) was founded in New York City.
-This organization was established to fight
+- **Lincoln's Birthday**: A holiday in several states that celebrates the birth of Abraham Lincoln, the 16th President of the United States.

+- **Chicagoland's Largest Auto Show**: This event typically kicks off around this date each year, showcasing new vehicles and innovations in the automobile industry.

+- **Annual Mardi Gras Celebrations**: Although Mardi Gras dates change each year, in some years
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! 🌟😊"
+"Believe in the magic within you ✨🌈 and let your dreams take flight! 🕊️🌟"